 You need to know that this may not be easy.
 The actual process of your new out of state doctor getting an L&I provider account number is easy.
 The problem is that any paperwork is a hassle for some doctors and they may not be willing to do this for you.
 Ask nicely, maybe you can make this happen.

 You should notify L&I of your new doctor, so they can communicate with your doctor regarding your claim.
 Use the Change of Attending Physician form.

 Yes, you are still entitled to Washington L&I vocational services if you live or move out of state.
 You may be required to be available to participate in vocational services if you move.

 Relocation is discouraged in the middle of assessment or plan development, or retraining.
 If you’re going to move; it’s best to move between, but not during, one of these phases.
 Your benefits could stop if you move while you are in an approved retraining plan and you aren’t available to participate.

 Identification of the relevant “labor market” becomes complicated with an out of state move.
 You may need help with this.

 Yes you can do this.
 Be persistent.
 Be nice.
-Doctors are more likely to help if they like you.
+Doctors and their staff are more likely to help if they like you.

 If you need to speak with an attorney regarding your L&I benefits, call me Seattle Workers’ Comp attorney Christopher Sharpe.